Jack Jersawitz

 Jack Jersawitz (August 13, 1934 – December 6, 2012) was an American television host, mayoral candidate, and Marxist activist.
-He was well known for hosting a public-access TV show called Brainstorms, a current events talk show on People TV, containing live telephone call segments that were frequently subject to prank calls.
+He was well known for hosting a public-access TV show called Brainstorms, a current events talk show on People TV, containing live telephone call-in segments that were frequently subject to prank calls.

 Personal life

 Jack Jersawitz was born on August 13, 1934, in Brooklyn, New York.
 He lived on the west coast of the United States and in London, England, before settling in Atlanta, Georgia in the early 1970s.
 He earned his high school equivalency degree in 1997 and briefly studied the origins of jazz and film analysis at Georgia State University through a program that offered free classes to senior citizens.
 He worked as a printer, handyman, and mechanic before he retired.

 People TV

-Jersawitz hosted two public-access political talk shows on People TV; Brainstorms and Telling it Like it is.
+Jersawitz hosted two public-access political talk shows on People TV: Brainstorms and Telling it Like it is.
 The former featured the ability for viewers to phone-in live, and as a result, it was often the target of prank callers.